Fox's Book of Martyrs

 What

-continues always after a cripple, and suffers the severest pains upon every
+under it, or continues always after a cripple, and suffers the severest pains

-change of weather.
-We shall give an ample description of the severe torments
+upon every change of weather.
+We shall give an ample description of the severe

 happily survived the cruelties he underwent.